cdapio/coopr/docs/docs/source/guide/admin/chef-automator-plugin.rst

     * node data for each node of the cluster: hostname, ip, etc
     * service data, specified in the actions for each service

-The ChefAutomator plugin automatically merges this data into a single JSON file, which is then passed to chef-solo via the ``--json-attributes argument``.
+The Chef Automator plugin automatically merges this data into a single JSON file, which is then passed to chef-solo via the ``--json-attributes argument``.
 Any custom cookbooks that want to make use of this Loom data need to be familiar with the JSON layout of the Loom data.
 In brief, cluster-wide configuration defined in cluster templates and service-level action data are merged together, and preserved at the top-level.
 Loom data is then also merged in under